Seventh-day Adventists throughout the world celebrate the Sabbath every Saturday (the seventh day of the week).

-It’s also a sign of our sanctification through God’s work to transform us to be like Him—pure and holy (Ezekiel 20:20).
+It’s also a sign of our sanctification through God’s work to transform us to be like Him—pure and loving (Ezekiel 20:20).

 It’s also a way we show our complete trust in God as our provider and sustainer.
-This is seen when for a whole day, we stop what we always do to earn a living.
-We rest from our labors trusting that He’ll take care of us as we honor Him (Deuteronomy 7:9).
+This is in part demonstrated by ceasing work for a full 24 hours.
+We stop what we always do to earn a living.
+We rest from our labors, trusting He’ll take care of us as we honor Him (Deuteronomy 7:9).

-So, the main reason for celebrating the Sabbath is to show our trust in God.
-To trust Him as our Creator, Redeemer, and Provider.
+So celebrating the Sabbath is to show our trust in God and to acknowledge the wonderful world He made for us.
+We have faith in Him as our Creator, Redeemer, and Provider.

-With all that demands our attention throughout the week, it’s important to plan and prepare for the Sabbath if we’re to keep it well.
+With all that demands our attention throughout the week, it helps to plan and prepare for the Sabbath so we can celebrate it to the fullest.